datagrok-ai/public/help/develop/getting-started.md

 <!-- TITLE: &#8203;Getting Started-->
 <!-- SUBTITLE: -->

-# Getting Started with Building on Datagrok
+# Getting started with building on Datagrok

 Welcome to Datagrok, the next-generation data platform!

 This guide will help you jump-start using Datagrok as an engineer.
-In short, what you can do with Datagrok is extend it with plugins or build your applications on top of Datagrok.
+In short, what you can do with Datagrok is extend it with plugins, build your applications on top of Datagrok, perform data science tasks, run scripts, retrieve and explore data, and many other things.

 If you have any questions or suggestions after reading this Getting Started guide, go to our [Community Forum] &mdash; we typically respond within 24 hours.